 Georgia Appalachian Trail Club hosts more than 100 activities each year for club members and prospective members.
 Pre-registration is required, as some locations limit the number of daily visitors.
 Descriptions below offer a glimpse of the available activities.
 Please see the calendar of events for more details.

-These overnight excursions, led by experienced GATC volunteers, feature two and three-day trips on the Georgia Appalachian Trail and a variety of nearby trails.
+These overnight excursions, led by experienced GATC volunteers, feature two and three-day trips on the Georgia Appalachian Trail and a variety of trails in the region.
 Each trip is rated according to distance, pace and terrain, so you'll have a good idea what to expect once you're on the trail.
 If you're new to backpacking or need to brush up on your skills, be sure to check out our annual backpacking clinics.

-The Silver Comet Trail is a paved pathway, following an old railroad line that runs from Atlanta to Alabama.
-Enjoy this group bike ride that avoids cars and steep hills, while offering a great way to increase your cycling skills.
-You decide how many miles you want to ride and whether you want to participate in an overnight camping option.
+The Silver Comet Trail and other rail-to-trail paved pathways, provide recreational opportunities for members and guests.
+Enjoy these group bike rides that avoids cars and steep hills, while offering a great way to increase your cycling skills.
+You decide how many miles you want to ride and whether you want to participate in a possible overnight camping option.

-GATC offers a variety of other activities through the year that include a Spring Picnic, intown walks and historical tours, and the annual Holiday Party.
+GATC offers a variety of other activities through the year that include a intown walks and historical tours, photography trips and the annual gatherings.